Pisaasu: Plot

 Siddharth Soundaarajan is an upcoming violinist in Chennai, who stumbles upon an accident where a girl is lying in a pool of blood.
-He rushes her to the hospital with the help of an auto driver Adaikalam and a couple.
+He rushes her to the hospital with the help of an auto rickshaw driver Adaikalam and a couple.
 However, he is too late, and the girl passes away holding his hand.
 Traumatized by the whole episode, Siddharth comes home with one of her slippers.
 He then drives around the city aimlessly with his red car while helping homeless people, unable to come out of the depression due to the girl's death.

 After the incident, strange things start happening at Siddharth's apartment.
 He begins to feel a supernatural presence at his house.
 The house is cleaned up even if he makes it messy and his bottle opener goes missing whenever he tries to drink beer.
 With the help of his friend Badri, he employs a psychic to exorcise the ghost, but she turns out to be a fraud and is scared out of the apartment by a strange apparition.
-Siddharth also comes to realize that his next-door neighbor's autistic son plays with an imaginary friend.
-When Siddharth's mother Janaki comes to visit him, she is hit by a drunk neighbor, who is abusing his wife.
-The neighbor is then attacked by a mysterious ghost.
-The following day, Janaki meets with a freak accident in the bathroom and is saved by the ghost who alerts the neighbors.
+Siddharth also comes to realise that his next-door neighbour's autistic son plays with an imaginary friend.
+When Siddharth's mother Janaki comes to visit him, she is hit by a drunk neighbour, who is abusing his wife.
+The neighbour is then attacked by a mysterious ghost.
+The following day, Janaki meets with a freak accident in the bathroom and is saved by the ghost who alerts the neighbours.
 However, Siddharth mistakes that the ghost had attacked his mother and threatens the ghost that he would kill himself and come as a ghost to take revenge on her.
-Many rituals of various religions to drive the ghost away were performed by Siddharth, but everything is proven futile and the ghost continues to stay.
-Also, a petty thief is also stabbed while trying to steal from Siddharth's apartment.
+All the many rituals of various religions Siddharth performs to drive the ghost away are proven futile, and the ghost continues to stay.
+Also, a petty thief is stabbed while trying to steal from Siddharth's apartment.